Raya and the Last Dragon: Plot

 In Fang, Sisu persuades Raya to propose an alliance with Namaari rather than steal the final shard.
 As a gesture of trust, Raya returns the pendant Namaari gave her years before.
 Namaari, torn between her responsibility to Fang and her wish to help defeat the Druun, threatens the party with a crossbow.
-Sisu tries to calm Namaari down, but Raya attacks with her whip sword after seeing Namaari's finger move on the trigger, causing the crossbow to fire and kill Sisu.
-With Sisu dead, all of the water drains away, allowing the Druun to overrun the realm.

-Enraged, Raya pursues Namaari, and the two fight while the others use the gem pieces to help the people of Fang evacuate, even while their power fades.
+Sisu tries to calm Namaari down, but Raya attacks with her whip sword after seeing Namaari's finger move on the trigger, causing the crossbow to misfire and kill Sisu.
+With Sisu gone, all of the water drains away, allowing the Druun to overrun the realm.
+Enraged, Raya pursues Namaari, and they fight while the others use the gem pieces to help the people of Fang evacuate, even while their power fades.
 Raya prepares to kill Namaari, but calms down when Namaari reminds her that her inability to trust others led to Sisu's death, and they go to aid the others.

 As the gem pieces' power begins to run out and the Druun near her group, Raya remembers how trust allowed Sisu to save the world.
 She urges the others to unite and reassemble the gem, showing her faith in Namaari by handing over her gem piece and allowing the Druun to petrify her.
 Boun, Tong, Noi, and her ongis follow suit, and Namaari reassembles the gem before also being petrified.
 This action unleashes a shockwave that spreads throughout Kumandra, vanquishing the Druun and conjuring up a magical rainstorm that restores the waters and revives everyone, including the dragons, who later revive Sisu.
-After the group reunites with their loved ones, the tribes and dragons gather at Heart to unite as Kumandra once again.
+After the group reunites with their loved ones, Sisu follows Raya home to find Chief Benja restored, lauds his daughter's bravery, and the tribes and dragons gather at Heart to unite as Kumandra once again.